 - Truffle analyzes their responses and flags any concerns

-That’s not theoretical.
-That’s what we’re building today.
+That's not theoretical.
+That's how Truffle works today.

 And it’s just the start.
 In the near future, we’ll see: